evolvingstuff/vdw2/content/posts/vitamin-d-facts-and-myths.md

 1. You do not develop vitamin D deficiency if you live in a warm, sunny place &nbsp; &nbsp; &nbsp;(FALSE - people stay out of the hot sun n the middle of the day

-> In the [Middle East](/categories/middle-east) they get health problems in the summer that others get in the winter - they avoid the sun that much
+> In the [Middle East](/tags/middle-east.html) they get health problems in the summer that others get in the winter - they avoid the sun that much

 1. Eating a healthy diet will take care of your vitamin D needs

 > (FALSE: far less vitamin D (as well as Magnesium) in our current food, and many things in food can actually block the Vitamin D which you do get)

-1. <a href="/posts/more-kidney-stones-if-take-more-vitamin-d" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 623">More Kidney stones if take more vitamin D</a> &nbsp; &nbsp; &nbsp;(MYTH
+1. [More Kidney stones if take more vitamin D](/tags/more-kidney-stones-if-take-more-vitamin-d.html) &nbsp; &nbsp; &nbsp;(MYTH

 1. Need lots of Calcium while getting lots of vitamin D&nbsp; &nbsp; &nbsp; (FALSE: just the opposite actually, should decrease Calcium)